ViennaTools/ViennaLS/README.md

 In order to build the python module, set `VIENNALS_BUILD_PYTHON_2` or `VIENNALS_BUILD_PYTHON_3` to `ON`:
 ```
 cmake .. -DVIENNALS_BUILD_PYTHON_3=ON
-make # this will install pybind11 the first time it is called
+make buildDependencies # this will install pybind11 the first time it is called
+make
 ```

 If both options are on, only VIENNALS_BUILD_PYTHON_3 will be used, since only one version can be built at a time.